A fellow traveller recently told me she hadn’t enjoyed much of her journey. Her reason? She’s been far too affected by FOMO.

 Some people think it’s a waste not to try and cover everything, but I think it’s actually a bigger waste to experience places superficially.

-This leads into a third lesson I’ve learned about travel: you are never under any obligation to do what any guide books or people tell you to do.
+Finally, you are never under any obligation to do what any guidebooks, social media personalities, or other travellers tell you to do!

-Every now and then it’s nice to simply put down the Lonely Planet, quit Facebook, and stop looking at travel blogs for a while (yes… I know you’re reading one right now!).
-It feels good to discover some things on your own… to a roll of the dice and let yourself be surprised, and to do it for no one but yourself.
+Every now and then it’s nice to simply put down the Lonely Planet, to quit Facebook, and to stop looking at travel blogs for a while (yes… I write this knowing the irony).
+It feels good to discover some things on your own, to take a roll of the dice and let yourself be surprised, and to do it for no one but yourself.